Jetstar: Developments since 2010

 From 1 February 2011, Jetstar started its co-operation with the oneworld alliance, allowing people booking an itinerary with a full oneworld member to include a Jetstar flight in the itinerary.
 However, the flight must be sold via Jetstar's corporate parent Qantas, under a QF flight number.

 In August 2011, Jetstar's parent Qantas announced that it would set up a new airline to be called Jetstar Japan, a joint venture of Jetstar, Japan Airlines, and Mitsubishi.
 The airline was expected to start operating in December 2012, but then launched ahead of schedule on 3 July 2012.

 In March 2012, another Asian Jetstar branded airline was announced, Jetstar Hong Kong, a strategic partnership between Qantas and China Eastern Airlines, which was expected to commence operations in 2013.
 Although it took delivery of aircraft, Jetstar Hong Kong never commenced operations due to a revoked licence application.

 In November 2013, Jetstar moved its head office from Melbourne's CBD to the suburb of Collingwood.
-In February 2014, Jetstar signed a codeshare agreement with Emirates Airlines as a continuation of the agreement between Emirates and Qantas, Jetstar's parent airline.
+In February 2014, Jetstar signed a codeshare agreement with the airline Emirates as a continuation of the agreement between Emirates and Qantas, Jetstar's parent airline.

 In mid 2014, the Australian Competition & Consumer Commission (ACCC) took legal action against Jetstar and competitor Virgin Australia in respect of drip pricing.
 In November 2015, the Federal Court of Australia found that the ACCC's claims that the two airlines engaged in misleading and deceptive conduct by carrying out drip pricing were proven.
 In September 2022, Stephanie Tully was appointed as the new CEO of Jetstar.